munluns451/bike-sales-dashboard-excel/README.md

 # 📊 Bike Sales Dashboard (Excel Project)

+This project was created as part of my learning using a tutorial from Alex The Analyst (YouTube).
+I followed the steps and practiced building dashboards using Excel.

+I plan to build my own original projects next using real-world datasets.

 ## 📌 Overview
 This project analyzes customer data to understand factors influencing bike purchases.